tailwindlabs/tailwindcss.com/source/components/navigation.blade.md

 titleBorder: true
 ---

-Tailwind doesn't include pre-designed navigation components out of the box, but they're easy to build using existing utilities.
+Tailwind doesn't include pre-designed navigation components out of the box, but they can be built using existing utilities.

 Here are a few examples to help you get an idea of how to build components like this using Tailwind.